Enhancement of spin Hall angle by an order of magnitude via Cu intercalation in MoS$_2$/CoFeB heterostructures

 Here, \textit{w} represents the coplanar waveguide (CPW) transmission linewidth, \textit{R} is the sample resistance measured via the four-probe method, and $\lambda_{SD}$ is the spin diffusion length.
 In our setup, the \textit{rf} field ({$\mu_0$}$h_{rf}$) is 0.5 Oe, and the transmission line width, \textit{w} is 200 $\mu$m.
 We have considered the spin diffusion length of 7.83 nm from our previous report \cite{mishra2024spin}.
 Fig. 2(b) shows the variation of $\theta_{SHA}$ as a function of $t_{Cu}$.
 The maximum $\theta_{SHA}$ value of 0.30$\pm$0.01 was observed at $\theta_{SHA}$=5 nm, beyond which it decreased.
 This value is an order of magnitude higher than that of the MoS$_2$/CoFeB bilayer (sample M1), which exhibited $\theta_{SHA}$=0.020$\pm$0.003.

-The initial decrease in $\theta_{SHA}$ can be attributed to increased roughness in the ultrathin Cu layer (0.65 nm).
-At such small thicknesses, finite size effects become significant, primarily due to enhanced electron scattering at surfaces and grain boundaries, which raises the overall resistivity \cite{zhou2018resistivity}.
-The resistance of the samples varies from 362$\pm$0.45 to 26$\pm$0.09 $\Omega$ from sample M1 to M7 which indicates the shunting effect due to Cu.
-This indicates that at low Cu thickness, electrons experience frequent scattering events, including spin-flip scattering, which disrupts spin alignment and reduces spin transport efficiency, thereby decreasing the spin Hall angle.
+The resistance of the heterostructures decreases gradually due to Cu intercalation and varies from 362$\pm$0.45 to 26$\pm$0.09 $\Omega$ from sample M1 to M7.